This package provides a simple

 be nested and overlapping.
 Just pass a string to the tic

-methods to distinguish the timers:
+and toc methods to distinguish the timers:

 Rcpp::cppFunction('